 The lecture was part of the MBA’s Innovation and Entrepreneurship: Insights from Silicon Valley course, delivered in partnership with Facebook and x-lab, the startup incubator for Tsinghua University.

 Most of the speakers spoke in English, but when one started speaking Chinese, Alvaro remembers that half of the multinational audience left the room—there was no translator present and they couldn’t understand him.

 “I thought, I’m going to find a solution this,” he says.

 Alvaro moved to China after the financial crisis, when jobs in his native Spain were scarce.
 He always had a passion for entrepreneurship, developing computer management software as a hobby.

 In Beijing, he ended up working for Microsoft, as a business analyst, before moving to another multinational IT firm, but he soon realized that he wanted something different.

-Around the same time, his mother passed away from cancer.
+Around the same time, he suffered a bereavement in the family.
 “I learned that you cannot predict what’s going to happen to you,” he says.
 “I realized I had to stop following the path society tells you to follow, and go back to the entrepreneurship dream that I had.”

 Alvaro applied to Tsinghua University School of Economics and Management (Tsinghua SEM) because of its reputation for innovation and entrepreneurship.
 It was the only school he applied to and he was offered a scholarship which covered 80% of his tuition.